Fleench/GroqChat/README.md

 GroqChat is a minimal command-line chat interface for Groq's language model.
 The script stores chat history locally so you can resume conversations at any time.

+Chat history is kept in the `chat_history/` folder with two subdirectories:
+* `autosave/`  – files automatically created while chatting
+* `userchat/` – chats you explicitly save with `/save`

+Run `python cli.py sort` to create these folders and organise any existing files.

 ## Usage

 1. **Set your API key**